samuelcolvin/cloudkv/README.md

 [![versions](https://img.shields.io/pypi/pyversions/cloudkv.svg)](https://github.com/samuelcolvin/cloudkv)
 [![license](https://img.shields.io/github/license/samuelcolvin/cloudkv.svg)](https://github.com/samuelcolvin/cloudkv/blob/main/LICENSE)

-key/value store based on Cloudflare workers.
+key/value store based on Cloudflare workers, with a Python client.

-By default the `cloudkv` package connects to [cloudkv.samuelcolvin.workers.dev](https://cloudkv.samuelcolvin.workers.dev) but you can deploy an instance to your own cloudflare worker if you prefer.
-Code for the server is in [./cf-worker](https://github.com/samuelcolvin/cloudkv/tree/docs/cf-worker).
+By default the `cloudkv` Python package connects to [cloudkv.samuelcolvin.workers.dev](https://cloudkv.samuelcolvin.workers.dev) but you can deploy an instance to your own cloudflare worker if you prefer.
+Code for the server is in [./cf-worker](https://github.com/samuelcolvin/cloudkv/tree/main/cf-worker).

 Some reasons you might use cloudkv:
-* zero DB setup or account required, just create a namespace with the CLI and get started
+* Zero DB setup or account required, just create a namespace with the CLI and get started
-* sync and async clients with almost identical APIs
+* Sync and async clients with almost identical APIs
-* completely open source, deploy your own cloudflare worker if you like
+* Completely open source, deploy your own cloudflare worker if you like or used the hosted one
-* Pydantic integration for to retrieve values as virtually and Python type
+* Pydantic integration to retrieve values as virtually and Python type
+* View any value via it's URL

 ## Installation